gammapy/gammapy/docs/makers/reflected.rst

 The extraction of the OFF events from the `~gammapy.data.EventList` of a set of observations is performed by the `ReflectedRegionsBackgroundMaker`.
-The latter uses the `~gammapy.makers.ReflectedRegionsFinder` to create reflected regions for a given circular on region and exclusion mask.
+The latter uses the `~gammapy.makers.background.ReflectedRegionsFinder` to create reflected regions for a given circular on region and exclusion mask.

 .. code-block:: python